-The following Performance Graph compares the cumulative total shareholder return on the Company's common stock for the period beginning at the close of trading on November 7, 2014 (the end of the first day of trading of the Company's common stock on the NASDAQ Global Select Market) to December 31, 2014, with the cumulative total return of the NASDAQ Global Select Market Index and the NASDAQ Bank Index for the same period.
+The following Performance Graph compares the cumulative total shareholder return on the Company's common stock for the period beginning at the close of trading on November 7, 2014 (the end of the first day of trading of the Company's common stock on the NASDAQ Global Select Market) through December 31, 2015, with the cumulative total return of the NASDAQ Global Select Market Index and the NASDAQ Bank Index for the same period.
 Cumulative total return is computed by dividing the difference between the Company's share price at the end and the beginning of the measurement period by the share price at the beginning of the measurement period.
-The Performance Graph assumes \$100 invested on November 7, 2014, in the Company's common stock, the NASDAQ Global Select Market Index and the NASDAQ Bank Index.
+The Performance Graph assumes an initial investment of \$100 in the Company's common stock, the NASDAQ Global Select Market Index and the NASDAQ Bank Index.
 Historical stock price performance is not necessarily indicative of future stock price performance.